kadet1090/FreeCAD/CONTRIBUTING.md

 ## 2. Fundamentals

 1. FreeCAD uses the git distributed revision control system.
-2. Source code for the main application and related subprojects is hosted on github.com in the FreeCAD organization.
+2. Source code for the main application and related subprojects is hosted on codeberg.de in the xCAD organization.
 3. Problems are discrete, well-defined limitations or bugs.
-4. FreeCAD uses GitHub's issue-tracking system to track problems and contributions.
+4. FreeCAD uses codeberg's issue-tracking system to track problems and contributions.
 For help requests and general discussions, use the project forum.
 5. Contributions are sets of code changes that resolve a single problem.
 6. FreeCAD uses the Pull Request workflow for evaluating and accepting contributions.